hussein-awala/async-batcher/examples/keras/README.md

-# Async Batcher with FastAPI
+# Async Batcher with Keras model and FastAPI

-This example shows how to use the `async_batcher` library with FastAPI.
+This example shows how to use the `async_batcher` library with FastAPI to process data in batches by a Keras (Tensorflow) model.

 In this example, we serve a TensorFlow model using FastAPI and create two endpoints:
 - `/predict` to make predictions using the TensorFlow model directly